arvid220u/eggscrambler/README.md

 # Eggscrambler

+See `report.pdf` for a detailed summary of the system.

 Key packages:
 - `anonbcast`: providing the `anonbcast.Client` and `anonbcast.Server` that together implement the interface for executing the anonymous broadcasting protocol.
 - `masseyomura`: an implementation of the Massey-Omura commutative encryption scheme.